What is a Heart Stent?

-A stent is a small metal mesh tube that's used to hold an artery open after angioplasty.
-Stent placement, also known as stenting, is done as a treatment for coronary artery disease, or to re-open arteries after a heart attack.
+A heart stent is a small metal mesh tube that's used to hold an artery open after angioplasty.
+Heart stent placement, also known as stenting, is done as a treatment for coronary artery disease, or to re-open arteries after a heart attack.
 Stents can also be used as a treatment for aortic aneurysm.

 There are 2 types of heart stents:

 - Bare-metal stents: metal stents with no coating

 - Drug-eluting stents: stents that are coated with a medication to prevent scar tissue from building in the artery

 Stents that are used to treat aortic aneurysm are different from heart stents.
 An aortic stent is made out of pleated fabric instead of metal mesh.

 Stenting is done in a cardiac catheterization lab.
 Before your stenting procedure, you'll be given some medication through an IV that may make you sleepy, but you'll be awake during the procedure.
 The area where the catheter will be inserted will be numbed, so you may feel some pressure, but should not feel any pain.